We remain opposed to any unilateral changes to the SAS quote by either side.

 You know, certainly the success, the prior success would lend itself to the argument that they could do it again.

-And I'm sure they're going to have to revisit all of this by by the end of this.
+And I'm sure they're going to have to revisit all of this by the end of this.

-Um, we got a lot coming up political-wise today.
+All right, we got a lot coming up political-wise today.

 We got a lot to dig into on a couple of fronts.

-The FBI politicized, weaponized, the DOJ politicized, weaponized, uh, the Hunter Biden slap on the wrist, uh, the testimony of John Durham yesterday, that was pretty amazing.
+The Hunter Biden slap on the wrist, the testimony of John Durham yesterday.

 We learned a lot about the testimony of whistleblowers, credible whistleblowers, alleging massive misconduct and government abuse, resulting in the preferential treatment again for Hunter Biden.

-He talked about two specific IRS whistleblowers, bringing forth evidence that the federal government is not treating all taxpayers equally and enforcing the laws and tax laws equally.
+He talked about two specific IRS whistleblowers bringing forth evidence that the federal government is not treating all taxpayers equally and enforcing the laws and tax laws equally.

-The whistleblowers were working on an investigation into Hunter Biden that they opened in November of 2008 as an offshoot of a separate corporate investigation by the IRS, and he put emphasis on this.
+The whistleblowers were working on an investigation into Hunter Biden that they opened in November of 2008 as an offshoot of a separate corporate investigation by the IRS.

 This was an investigation in the ordinary course of work at the IRS.